-This oil is amazing!
+This oil is fantastic!
 I am so fortunate to have an herb garden at home and on my boat.
-I’ve made hummus a million times and decided this oil would really knock it up a notch.
+I’ve made hummus a million times and decided this oil would knock it up a notch.
 Plus, heck, I’m in France, why not?

-It was phenomenal seriously.
-I found tons of ways to use it and it’s now a definite counter condiment I use daily.
-Over eggs, topping off my gluten-free pizza, marinades, roasted veggies…it’s endless plus it’s made with fresh herbs and one of my favorites, lavender!
+It was phenomenal, seriously.
+I’ve used it over eggs, topping off my gluten-free pizza, marinades, roasted veggies.
+It’s endless.
+I make it with fresh herbs and one of my favorites, lavender!
 Check out my Herb Hummus recipe as well.
-It is so creamy and I learned a trick or two that really work to make it creamy!
+It is so creamy, and I learned a trick or two that work to make it creamy!
+I found tons of ways to use it, and it’s now a definite counter condiment I use daily.

 This doesn’t take a rocket scientist to make and you can basically use whatever herbs are in your herb garden but I found a ratio that works for me.
 I use 2 parts, basil, to 1 part of the other herbs.
 Try it over my Herb Hummus…oh yeah!

 A Tribute to the Chef: Herb de Provence: